Business 5 min read

 Manna Drone Delivery Announces 400 New Jobs Across Ireland and the US

-The company, which specialises in delivering goods including food, medicine, and everyday essentials via autonomous drones, is scaling up its operations considerably.
-The announcement signals growing confidence in the commercial viability of drone-based delivery services and positions Manna as a key player in the rapidly evolving logistics technology sector.
+The Dublin-headquartered company, which specialises in delivering food, medicine, and everyday essentials via autonomous drones, is scaling up its operations considerably.
+The announcement signals growing confidence in the commercial viability of drone-based delivery and positions Manna as a global leader in the rapidly evolving logistics technology sector, with plans to establish up to 40 new operational bases in the United States alone.

 Background